Nitecore MH25GTS

 User Interface:

-There are 2 types of switches on the Nitecore MH25GTS flashlight.
-The main switch at the tailcap, and 1 side switch for the mode changing.
-The main switch is used to turn the flashlight on and off, and the side switch is used to change modes.
+The Nitecore MH25GTS flashlight has two types of switches: the main switch at the tailcap and one side switch for changing modes.
+The main switch turns the flashlight on and off, and the side switch changes modes.
 When you use it as a momentary on, you can change the modes, so the Momentary on works with all modes, including strobe.

 Modes: